jamesabel/finda/README.md

 =====

 `finda` is a command line tool that searches folder(s) for the occurrence of string(s) in the path, file name or file contents.
+It's like the Linux/Unix `find` command, but easier to use for many use cases.

 Execute the program for help messages.

 Builds
 ======

 **Windows**

-A single `finda.exe` is created.
-This can be put anywhere you can execute it (e.g. in your `PATH`)
+A single, stand-alone file executable file `finda.exe` is created in `dist\finda.exe`.

 **Mac/Linux**